-Wall studs are the vertical boards that are added to your wall to ensure that it is stable and that the wall coverings have something to attach to.
-But unless you have experience with construction, you probably don’t know how far apart to space the wall studs.
+Wall studs are vertical boards that ensure stability and give your something to attach decor to.
+But unless you have experience with construction, you may not know how to space the wall studs.

-While most wall studs are the same distance apart, there are exceptions.
-For one, not all wall spaces are visible by the number that most studs are distanced.
-And for another thing, there are always exceptions depending on the type of boards you use.
+While most wall studs have the same spacing.
+Not all wall spaces are visible by the number that most studs are distanced.

 Wall Stud Spacing: Average Distance Between Stud